 Medical Alert Registry

-A rolling blackout or load shed program, is an intentional shutdown of electricity for non-overlapping periods of time over different parts of the distribution territory.
+A rolling blackout or load shed program, is an intentional shutdown of electricity for non-overlapping periods over different parts of the distribution territory.
 They are a last resort measure to avoid a total blackout of the power system.
+Should a severe weather event necessitate load shedding, our generation and transmission (G&T) partners, AECI and Central, are authorized to mandate rolling blackouts across their respective distribution cooperatives, including CREC.

 Because we have come so close to having to use rolling blackouts, CREC encourages members to learn more about how severe weather impacts the three-tiered co-op system that serves them and how to be prepared for the possibility.
-In the event that rolling blackouts become necessary, CREC will do its best to provide as much advance notice as possible to its members.
+If rolling blackouts become necessary, CREC will do its best to give its members as much advance notice as possible.
+This will depend on how quickly AECI and Central direct CREC to implement such a mandate.
 Normally, a rolling blackout lasts anywhere from 2-4 hours, but depending on the circumstances, it could be shorter/longer.

 Preparing for outages